cipolleschi/TestingTraining/Chapter1/README.md

 1. Create a new file and call it `AverageTests`

-2. Write tests for the division operation.
+2. Write tests for the average operation.
 Try to cover all the possible cases.

 ### Task 7 - Create a test to cover the modulus function.

 1. Create a new file and call it `ModulusTests`

-2. Write tests for the division operation.
+2. Write tests for the modulus operation.
 Try to cover all the possible cases.